Hire a Lawyer To Sue the Company or Person and their Insurance Company for Damages

-Every year, approximately two million people sustain a head injury.
+Two million people sustain a head injury every year.
 Most of these injuries are minor because the skull provides the brain with protection.
-However, over half a million head injuries each year require hospitalization.
 Injuries to the head are so common that almost everyone in their lifetime will sustain some form of trauma to the head.
-Learning to recognize serious head injury and implementing basic first aid can save someone’s life.

 Common causes of head injury include automobile accidents, work accidents, recreational accidents, falls, accidents in the home and industrial accidents.
 Some head injuries result in prolonged or non-reversible brain damage.
 This can occur as a result of bleeding inside the brain, or high shearing forces that damage the nerve cells of the brain.
 It can even occur as a result of an infection to the brain caused by blunt trauma.